 [Eulogy, from the Greek word “Eulogia” derivative of the words “Eu” meaning “praise” and “logia” meaning “speaking.”
 It is, therefore, a discourse of praise said about a person especially the deceased person.]

-This [morning/evening] we hear a long discourse about the Passion of Christ and to many of us, we could say that it was a horrible death; it was sad; it was cruel for indeed it was.
+Today, we hear a long discourse about the Passion of Christ and to many of us, we could say that it was a horrible death; it was sad; it was cruel for indeed it was.
 But if there was one thing in the entire account that I think most painful, it would be the very moment when Jesus said these very last words until he breathed his last: “Father, into your hands I commend my spirit!”
 Imagine Jesus, crying out these very words out loud, helpless, in pain, and in sorrow.
 He was a God, His Father could have done something and yet, the plan has to be fulfilled.
 He has to die for us all to save us!
 That is the MYSTERY OF THE CROSS!
 The mystery that saved us all, the CROSS, which is a sign of our faith.
-[Does Jesus have to die?]

 On this feast of Palm Sunday, Christians recall and mark the joyous and triumphant entry of Jesus into the city of Jerusalem.
 The main message of this feast is that the acceptance of the cross is the only road to ultimate victory and happiness.
 It is to accept our cross even if it means a painful and sad death.